At a Glance

 Debevoise & Plimpton LLP

 The original complaint, on behalf of plaintiff Muhammad Tanvir, was filed by the CLEAR project of CUNY School of Law and later joined by CCR.
 The lawsuit sought to remove our clients from the No-Fly List.
 In response to this and other lawsuits, the government created a limited process to confirm placement on the list and challenge it; as a result of the process, the government confirmed that all our clients were once again able to fly.
 The remaining portion of our lawsuit seeks damages for the fact that our clients were kept on the list without cause and in retaliation for their assertion of constitutional rights in refusing to serve as informants.
 The men have lost jobs, been stigmatized within their communities, and suffered severe financial and emotional distress as a result of their placement on the list.
-The issue of whether the 1993 Religious Freedom Restoration Act allows for damages is currently pending before the Supreme Court, which heard the case on October 6, 2020.
+The issue of whether the 1993 Religious Freedom Restoration Act allows for damages was argued before the Supreme Court on October 6, 2020.
 On December 10, 2020, the Court ruled 8-0 that the RFRA claims against the FBI agents could proceed.
 The government responded by again moving to dismiss the RFRA claims, now on grounds of qualified immunity, and briefing on those issues is pending in the district court, with oral argument set for June 14, 2022.

 “I do not want to become an informant, but the government says I must in order to be taken off the No-Fly List.
 How can the government tell me that the only way I can see my family again is if I turn my back on my community?” said Awais Sajjad, a plaintiff in the lawsuit.